Where In Singapore To Indulge In The Best Burnt Cheesecake

 As far as creamy cheesecakes with a crust go (an almond sablé tart shell, to be precise), this champion of Mediterranean cuisine by el Bulli alumni, chef Alain Devahive, is credited for rekindling the passion Singapore has for a truly indulgent burnt cheesecake when it opened just over a year ago.
 This family recipe ticks all the boxes: beautifully caramelised on the top, a lava-like interior and an intensely flavourful one at that, thanks to a beautifully contrasting mix of gently sweetened creamy cheeses and a heady savoury kick from the addition of Valdeon, a cheese made from a blend of goat and cow milk from the province of León in northwest Spain.
 Click here to see the menu.

 Perhaps more revelled for its flavoured cruffins, its adaptation of the burnt cheesecake is closer to the crustless Basque style.
 This crowd-pleaser doesn’t feature a provocative hit of blue cheese, but it is just as lust-worthy.
 Its top spots a heavier burn and its centre isn’t the most oozy.
 But creamy it is undoubtedly so, made with three different cheeses, though not so much that it would be hard to have an entire slice at the end of a hearty meal.
 No surprise that it just introduced a limited-edition burnt cheese croissant.
 Best to walk in early in the morning to secure your fix.
-Click here for details.
+Email email@example.com to enquire or place an order.

 Bakery Brera & Fine Foods | #01-05, 8 Empress Road S(260008) | 6492 5428

-A recent hit on social media since the recent circuit breaker measures were tightened, this delivery-only, halal option only comes in a seven-inch cake.
+A hit on social media since the last circuit breaker, this delivery-only, halal option comes in a seven-inch cake.
 It doesn’t have a heavily scorched top, but it does boast a genuinely molten cream cheese heart.
-It appears to be a new addition to home-baked varieties but quickly gained a huge following—orders for May have been fully subscribed.
-Click here for updates on when you can order for June deliveries.
+It one of a few popular home-baked varieties that have gained a huge following since early last year.
+Orders for March are currently sold out.
+Click here for updates on when you can order for April deliveries.

 A relatively new addition to this celebrated hot spot for all-day dining and some of the best cakes you can get on the island, this version is more of a classic cheesecake.
 It follows a recipe by the chef-owner’s friend—hence its quirky moniker Printer Ann’s Burnt Cheesecake—and boasts a creamy but not molten texture, and beautifully spot-on flavour profile.
 It only uses cream cheese but while the recipe is simple enough, the chef will attest that it’s not easy to master.
-The Fabulous Baker Boy will reopen in June.
-Click here to see the menu.
+The Fabulous Baker Boy recently reopen in at Aliwal Arts Center.
+Click here to see shop online.

 This little bakery-café has built a name for itself since it opened in 2017 proffering inspired variations of classic viennoiserie and other European baked goods.
 Creative imaginings such as it “sor hei”—which means "combing up" in Cantonese and resembles an crafty hair bun (pun intended, we’re sure)—and cakes like the matcha swiss roll and pandan cheesecake.
 Last year, they introduced their version of the burnt cheesecake, which uses four types of cheese, and it’s still as popular.
 Click here to order.